davidonete/tiled_integration_plugin/index.md

 * Use the ``GetTileSet`` method in ``UTiledIntegrationTileMap`` and then use ``GetCustomProperties`` to access the custom properties.

 * Get the Layer from one of the methods explained above and then use the ``GetTileSet`` method  and ``GetCustomProperties`` to access the custom properties.

+## Collisions
+You can add collisions to specific tiles by using the [Tiled Collision Editor](https://doc.mapeditor.org/en/stable/manual/editing-tilesets/#id2) tool.
+The supported collision types are Rectangles, Ellipses and Polygons.

+**Note:** Rotations are not supported at the moment.

+**Note:** Ellipses must be in the shape of circles (same width and height).

+## Animated Tiles
+You can add animated tiles to your Tile Set and Tile Map by using the [Tiled Animation Editor](https://doc.mapeditor.org/en/stable/manual/editing-tilesets/#id3) tool and placing the animated tile into your Tile Map.

+**Note:** Placing many animated tiles in very big Tile Maps can become costly quite quickly.
+It is recommended that you keep the tile maps as small as possible (ideally combine small tile maps together to make a big one and show/hide them when needed)

 ## Plugin Configuration
 You can configure some aspects of the plugin to adjust it better to your needs.
 The configuration can be found in Edit > Editor Preferences > Tiled Integration.